Use your debit card to pay for anything from a cup of coffee to a holiday.

 Just a few reasons for using your debit card abroad:

 You can use your debit card to withdraw money at a cash machine or over the counter at any bank displaying the Visa symbol.
-You can withdraw money up to your limit in sterling as long as you have cleared available funds in your account.
+You can withdraw money up to your limit in pounds as long as you have cleared available funds in your account.
 You’ll need to know your PIN and have some ID (a valid passport will do) when you withdraw money from a bank.

 If you use Internet Banking, you can sign up for Save The Change®.
 It’s such an easy way to save that you don’t have to do anything.
 Every time you use your debit card, the amount you spend will be rounded up to the nearest pound, and the difference is transferred into your eligible Lloyds Bank savings account.